 January 27, 2021 - The European Centre for Disease Prevention and Control published 'Treatment and vaccines for Ebola virus disease.'

 January 12, 2021 - United Nations agencies and humanitarian partners announced a global Ebola vaccine stockpile to help control future epidemics by ensuring timely access to vaccines for populations at risk during outbreaks.

-January 8, 2021 - This CDC report summarizes the Advisory Committee's recommendations on Immunization Practices to use the rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) in the United States.
+January 8, 2021 - This CDC report summarizes the Advisory Committee's recommendations on Immunization Practices to use the rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) in the USA.
 The vaccine contains rice-derived recombinant human serum albumin and a live attenuated recombinant vesicular stomatitis virus (VSV).
 The gene encoding the VSV glycoprotein was replaced with the gene encoding the Ebola virus species Zaire ebolavirus's glycoprotein.
-Persons with a history of a severe allergic reaction (e.g., anaphylaxis) to rice protein should not receive Ervebo.
-This is the first and only vaccine currently licensed by the Food and Drug Administration to prevent Ebola virus disease.
+Persons with a history of a severe allergic reaction to rice protein should not receive Ervebo.

 November 2, 2020 - More than 703 new people received the rVSV-ZEBOV-GP vaccine for a cumulative total of 40,065 people vaccinated in the DRC.